Greys Hut

 Maintenance Status

-The Department of Conservation at Karamea is responsible for maintaining Greys Hut, although their input has been pretty intermittent over the years.
+The Department of Conservation at Karamea is responsible for maintaining Greys Hut, although their input has been intermittent over the years.
 Jason Campbell, Mayer Levy, Bruce Polkinghorn and Geoff Love did some maintenance on the Hut and a bit of trackwork in 2016, then in May 2021 Davey Guppy from DOC Karamea and John Taylor from DOC Takaka went in and fixed up the hearth and fireplace.
 In February 2024 Ben Piggott and Mike Detlaff from DOC Hokitika did some roof repairs, rodent control and vegetation clearance around the hut site.
+The track doesn't appear to be officially maintained and has been getting a bit rough and hard to follow in a few places.
+A local person has been doing a bit of tidying and marking, and Andrew Barker of Permolat has his eye on the route once he's finished his current project in the Johnson valley.

 Location